 Within this framework, the Audit Committee’s duties include:

-The Audit Committee is composed of Marie-José Donsion (Chairwoman), José Arozamena and BWSA (represented by Marcia Freitas).
+The Audit Committee is composed of Ms Marie-José Donsion (Chairwoman), Brasil Warrant Administração de Bens e Empresas S.A (represented by Ms Marcia Freitas) et Mr. Didier Debrosse.

-The mission of the Nomination and Compensation Committee is to assist the Board of Directors in (i) the composition of the management bodies of the Company and its Group, and (ii) the determination and regular assessment of all compensation and benefits of the Company’s executive directors, including any deferred benefits and/or voluntary or forced severance packages of the Group.
+The missions of the Compensation Committee are to assist the Board of Directors in the determination and regular assessment of all the compensation and benefits to officers of the Company, including all deferred benefits and/or voluntary or forced severance packages of the Group.

-The Nomination and Compensation Committee is composed of Cécile Tandeau de Marsac (Chairwoman), José Arozamena, Pierre Vareille et BWGI (represented by João Salles).
+The Compensation Committee is composed of Ms Cécile Tandeau de Marsac (Chairwoman), BW Gestão de Investimentos Ltda. (represented by Mr. João Salles), Ms Marie-José Donsion, Mr. Dieter Müller and Mr. Pierre Vareille.

 The mission of the Sustainable Development Committee is to monitor the inclusion of corporate social responsibility matters in the Group’s strategy.